Pille Taba - University of Tartu, Estonia; Estonian Movement Disorder Society

 Neurologists, movement disorders specialists and neurologists in training

-Park Inn by Radisson Meriton Conference & Spa Hotel, Tallinn
+Park Inn by Radisson Meriton Conference & Spa Hotel

 MDS is able to provide participants with a Letter of Support and any course-related documentation needed to assist in obtaining a visa.
 Please note that MDS is unable to contact the Embassy on your behalf.
 It is the responsibility of each participant to make the necessary arrangements related to this process.
-However, if the official handling your application needs further clarification, please have them contact Allie Oakley, Education Coordinator.
+However, if the official who is handling your application needs further clarification, please email the MDS Education staff.